75efb6/rukia-bot/README.md

 Rukia Bot is a Python-based bot designed for a private server for osu!droid, using a server based on [this codebase](https://github.com/unclem2/osudroid-rx-server).

+## Required

+Ensure you have the following:

+- An osu!v1 API key
+- An existing server running
+- A Discord Server

 ## Dependencies

 Ensure you have the following dependencies installed:

 - Latest Python version
-- osu!v1 API key
-- Discord server
 - Nextcord Python package
 - Dotenv Python package